silicon-vlsi-org/module-cs3-301/README.md

 Just type 'vimtutor', if you want to learn about vim text editor.
 If you want to change colors, please visit 'play' menu and view first screencast.

-### Lesson5 - Manipulate or parse file contents
+### Lesson 5 - Manipulate or parse file contents

 Lets try this widely used

-grep "linux" hello
+`grep "linux" hello`

-title: grep

-grep searches for matching words or line on the file To search entire directory of files, supply the directory name
+`grep` searches for matching words or line on the file To search entire directory of files, supply the directory name

-grep -r 'Hello' .
+`grep -r 'Hello'`

 By default grep is case sensitive (a is not the same as A) but you can ignore case by using the i switch

 grep -i 'lINUX' hello